Family Advent Activities 2014

-The Halton Catholic District School Board is pleased to announce the launch of our new theological theme, Who Do You Say That I Am?
+On November 22, 2013, the Halton Catholic District School Board launched the new Theological Theme, Who Do You Say That I Am?
 (Mark 8:29).

 An Image to Support Our Focus on Faith Theological Theme was created